ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 		nano ~/.vnc/xstartup

- - Copy this inside xstartup, `ctrl-o` save, `ctrl-x` to exit.
+ - Copy this inside xstartup at the end, `ctrl-o` save, `ctrl-x` to exit.
 This says to start our desktop when we start our vnc

 		#!/bin/bash
 		xrdb $HOME/.Xresources